Sven Seren

 suitable solar cell process, adapted to the material quality, basic experiments

-removal of defect-rich surface layers.
-The analysis of particular processing
+defect-rich surface layers.
+The analysis of particular processing steps leads

 A spatially varying